 Provide better human experiences

-Asking Lauren about the differences she’s seen in the way architects are engaging with customers throughout delivery, she responded that architecture should learn from technology.
-As someone who has moved into digital strategy from being an architect, she sees the areas for improvement when it comes to improving the customer experience.
+Asking Lauren Poon about the differences she’s seen in the way architects are engaging with customers throughout delivery, she responded that architecture should learn from technology.
+As someone who has moved into digital strategy from being an architect, she sees the areas for improvement when it comes to improving the customer experience in the built environment.
 In technology, there is a feedback loop with end users of a product.
 While buildings cannot be updated in the same way as technology, the lack of feedback from those using the building results in an inability to make progress.

 There has been a movement in recent years to look into what we can and should measure in order to provide better human experiences of buildings.
 The normal metrics around occupancy are easy to measure and track, but it should be equally important to measure information such as wellbeing and happiness.
 Lauren’s firm, CallisonRTKL has seen success in building relationships, where they look at solving problems together with the customer.
 In the same way that technology evolves, so do buildings – and so do the needs of the people living in them.